Dee66/anomaly-detector/checklist.md

 - [ ] Tag every resource (App, Env, CostCenter) for audit and FinOps.
  - ✅ Add CloudWatch alarms for invocation errors and log volume anomalies.
 	 - ✅ Wire alarm actions to `alerts.sns_topic_name` (SNS publish)

+ - ✅ Hardened permission boundary: created a managed policy scoped to the stack's buckets, KMS key, and SNS topic and attached it as a PermissionsBoundary on the service role (CfnRole override).
+Added template test asserting the managed policy references tokenized ARNs (not '*').

 **CDK notes & best-practices from Resource Forecaster:**
 - [ ] Parameterize infra via the central config (allow passing `model_bucket_name`, `data_bucket_name`, and `vpc_id` into the stack constructor).